The Role of Nutrition in Childhood Growth and Development

 AUTHOR: Kira Sutherland (Accredited Practicing Dietitian)

-Growth and development are complex processes that require the right balance of nutrients.
-Accredited Practicing Dietitian, Kira Sutherland, discusses the important role of nutrition in childhood growth and development below.
+Growth and development are complex processes that require a balance of nutrients.
+Accredited Practicing Dietitian, Kira Sutherland, discusses the important role nutrition can play in childhood growth and development below.

 The impact of poor nutrition on growth and development